TSYS: History

-In 1959, TSYS was founded as a division of Columbus Bank and Trust (now Synovus).
-In 1974, it began processing credit cards for other banks.
-In August 1983, the company became a public company via an initial public offering.
+Founded in 1959 as a division of Columbus Bank and Trust (now Synovus), it began processing cards for other banks in 1974.
+After becoming a public company following an IPO in 1983, the firm merged its merchant processing services with those of Visa Inc. in 1995.

-In 1995, the company merged its merchant processing services with those of Visa Inc. In August 2004, the company acquired Clarity Payment Solutions for $53 million.
-In 2007, Synovus completed the corporate spin-off of TSYS.
-In July 2004, the company began processing the credit cards issued by J.P.
+In July 2004, a month before buying Clarity Payment Solutions for $53 million, it began processing the credit cards issued by J.P.
 Morgan Chase.
-In 2008, the company launched n>genuity, a quarterly publication on the world of payments.
+In 2008, a year before Synovus completed its corporate spin-off, TSYS launched n>genuity, a quarterly publication on the world of payments.

-In 2010, the company acquired a 51% stake in the merchant acquisition business of First National Bank of Omaha for $150.5 million, which was renamed TSYS Merchant Solutions.
-The remaining 49% stake was acquired in January 2011.
+In 2010, the company acquired a 51% stake in the merchant acquisition business of First National Bank of Omaha for $150.5 million, which was renamed TSYS Merchant Solutions; the remaining 49% stake was acquired in January 2011.
 In May 2011, the company acquired TermNet.

 In August 2012, the company announced a joint venture with Central Payment Co.
 LLC, a direct merchant acquirer.
-In December 2012, the company acquired ProPay, a Utah-based company with over 250,000 merchants.
+In December, it acquired ProPay, a Utah-based company with over 250,000 merchants.

-In July 2013, the company acquired Netspend, a prepaid debit card provider, for $1.4 billion.
-In November 2013, the company announced TSYS Merchant Insights, a partnership with Womply, a San Francisco-based startup, to provide revenue, social media, and reputation analysis tools to all TSYS merchants.
+In July 2013, TSYS acquired Netspend, a prepaid debit card provider, for $1.4 billion.
+In November, the company announced TSYS Merchant Insights, a partnership with Womply, a San Francisco-based startup, to provide revenue, social media, and reputation analysis tools to all TSYS merchants.

 In June 2014, CEO Philip W. Tomlinson retired and was replaced with M. Troy Woods, then the president and COO.
 In April 2016, the company acquired TransFirst for $2.35 billion, making it the 6th largest acquirer in the United States.
-In June 2016, the company acquired the remaining 45% stake in TSYS Managed Services EMEA from The Merchants Group Limited.
+In June 2016, the firm acquired the remaining 45% stake in TSYS Managed Services EMEA from The Merchants Group Limited.

-In February 2017, the company's lobbying of the Republican Party was credited for a bill that would remove the Consumer Financial Protection Bureau's limits on overdraft fees.
-10-12% of NetSpend's revenue comes from these fees.

-In late 2017, the company acquired a former Citigroup card production facility in Columbus, Ohio and invested $25 million to build out a second, 200,000 sqft credit card production facility, with a capacity to produce 67 million credit cards per year.
+In 2017, its lobbying with the Republican Party was credited for a bill that would remove CFPB limits on overdraft fees; 10-12% of NetSpend's revenue comes from these fees.
+Later, it acquired a former Citigroup card production facility in Columbus, Ohio and invested $25 million to build out a second, 200,000 sqft credit card production facility, with a capacity to produce 67 million credit cards per year.

-In January 2018, the company acquired Cayan for $1.05 billion.
-In June 2018, the company acquired Jacksonville, Florida-based iMobile3 for $13.4 million.
+Between January and June 2018, TSYS acquired Cayan for $1.05 billion and Jacksonville, Florida-based iMobile3 for $13.4 million.
+Upon completing its merger with TSYS on September 18, 2019, Global Payments began trading under the symbol GPN on the NYSE and grew to have 24,000 employees worldwide.

-On September 18, 2019, TSYS and Global Payments completed their merger agreement for $21.5 billion.
-The combined company, Global Payments Inc., is publicly traded (NYSE: GPN), and has more than 24,000 employees worldwide.
+On January 9, 2026, Fidelity National Information Services (FIS) completed its acquisition of TSYS.